awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 There are two kinds of upgrades: major version upgrades and minor version upgrades\.
 In general, a *major engine version upgrade* can introduce changes that are not compatible with existing applications\.
 In contrast, a *minor version upgrade* includes only changes that are backward\-compatible with existing applications\.

-The version numbering sequence is specific for each database engine\.
-For example, Aurora PostgreSQL 10\.4 and 10\.5 are major engine versions and upgrading from any 10\.4 version to any 10\.5 version is a major version upgrade\.
+The version numbering sequence is specific to each database engine\.
+For example, Aurora PostgreSQL 9\.6 and 10\.5 are major engine versions and upgrading from any 9\.6 version to any 10\.x version is a major version upgrade\.
 Aurora PostgreSQL version 9\.6\.8 and 9\.6\.9 are minor versions and upgrading from 9\.6\.8 to 9\.6\.9 is a minor version upgrade\.
 To determine the version of an Aurora DB cluster, follow the instructions in [Amazon Aurora Updates](Aurora.Updates.md)\.

 **Topics**
 + [Manually Upgrading the Engine Version](#USER_UpgradeDBInstance.Upgrading.Manual)